-Plaintiff Dr. Albert A. Talone, D.O., is an adult individual residing at 911 Sunset Road, Burlington, NJ.
-Dr. Talone is an osteopathic physician certified by the American Osteopathic Board of Family Physicians ("AOBFP").
+18. Plaintiff Dr. Albert A. Talone, D.O., is an adult individual residing at 911 Sunset Road, Burlington, NJ.
+Dr. Talone is an osteopathic physician with a "lifetime" board certification from the American Osteopathic Board of Family Physicians ("AOBFP") who has purchased an AOA membership.